chubin/cheat.sheets/README.md

 * Maximum length of a comment line (including comment sign) is 80

 Other requirements can be proposed and discussed in [#101](https://github.com/chubin/cheat.sheets/issues/101)

+## Getting started

+If you are new to Github, and you want to contribute to cheat.sheets, you can start from this video:

+* [How to contribute to cheat.sheets](https://www.youtube.com/watch?v=ZJ3lPQVoiVw] — a short introduction into Github and the cheat.sheets repository